configit-open-source/csmerge/README.md

-# Slightly less painful way to handle conflicts on nuget packages
+# (Almost) painless way to handle conflicts on nuget packages

 ## Disclaimer
 Always backup your branch content before running this merge tool, its probably completely broken and will